-Roasted Garlic Mushrooms, made easily on a sheet pan and coated with melted butter and delicious minced garlic, makes a savory 15 minute side dish or an easy appetizer.
+Roasted Garlic Mushrooms, made easily on a sheet pan and coated with melted butter and delicious minced garlic, make a savory 15-minute side dish or an easy appetizer.

 Easy Buttery Whole Mushrooms

 They are done in about 15 minutes and just bursting with flavor.
 If you look below, I have a sheet pan mushroom recipe video so you can see exactly how simple this recipe is as well as a printable recipe card at the bottom of this post.